Can I grow mustard at home? Yes! You can grow mustard easily in containers or…

 So let’s cut thru the confusion.

 There are literally thousands of options on the market.
-I am going to focus on two very common choices.
-Fluorescent vs LED
+I am going to focus on two very common choices to help making sense of grow lights: Fluorescent vs LED

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links at no extra cost to you